 Is Pursuing a Degree in Marine Biology Worth It?

-Even if there is little or no exposure to marine environments in your home country or wherever you are based, a degree in marine biology definitely opens up multiple career pathways.
-Therefore, pursuing a marine biology degree is worth it for the number of jobs it offers.
+Even if there is little or no exposure to marine environments in your home country or wherever you are based, a degree in marine biology can open multiple career pathways.
+Therefore, pursuing a marine biology degree can be worth it for students who are passionate about marine life and willing to build the scientific and fieldwork skills needed for the profession.

-Pursuing a marine biology career is worth it for someone passionate about marine life.
-Of the places you could choose for your higher education, South Africa is one of the best as it has a front-facing window into the Atlantic and Indian oceans.
+Pursuing a marine biology career is worth considering for someone passionate about marine life.
+Of the places you could choose for your higher education, South Africa is a strong option because of its access to Atlantic, Indian, and Southern Ocean marine systems.

 Hopefully, this article has been informative.
 You may also be interested in this article about the best countries to study marine biology abroad!